Calinator444/Calinator444/README.md

 -->

 - 🌱 I’m currently learning how to speak Nepali 🗣️
-- 💬Ask me about Next.js and TinaCMS
+- 💬Ask me about Next.js
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm the only person in the world who can lick my own elbow